 Steve Chicoine is best known for his books Our Hallowed Ground: The World War Two Veterans of Fort Snelling National Cemetery (University of Minnesota Press) and The Confederates of Chappell Hill, Texas: Prosperity, Civil War and Decline (McFarland & Company).
-He has been an active Board member and presenter for the nationally known Dr. Harold C. Deutsch World War Two History Round Table in the Twin Cities for a number of years.
+He was an active Board member and presenter for the nationally known Dr. Harold C. Deutsch World War Two History Round Table in the Twin Cities for a number of years.
 He speaks often at venues across Minnesota.

 He received a fellowship to study at Stanford University and earned a multidisciplinary graduate degree.
 He served for fifteen years as a member of an alumni investment committee for the school.
 During this period, he developed a friendship with renowned historian Robert Conquest at Hoover Institution on the Stanford campus.